MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-custom-application.md

 ### Use Direct Line to communicate with the bot

-After retrieving the Direct Line token, you are ready to have a conversation with your Power Virtual Agents bot with Direct Line.
+After retrieving the Direct Line token, you are ready to have a conversation with your Microsoft Copilot Studio bot with Direct Line.
 Follow the instructions at [Bot Framework Direct Line API](/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-concepts?view=azure-bot-service-4.0&preserve-view=true) to start a conversation and send and receive messages.

-The following example uses samples from the [Connector sample code](https://github.com/microsoft/PowerVirtualAgentsSamples/tree/master/BotConnectorApp) to start a conversation and send and receive messages from a Power Virtual Agents bot.
+The following example uses samples from the [Connector sample code](https://github.com/microsoft/PowerVirtualAgentsSamples/tree/master/BotConnectorApp) to start a conversation and send and receive messages from a Microsoft Copilot Studio bot.

 1. Initialize a DirectLineClient instance with the Direct Line token and start a conversation: